CodeWithDennis/larament/README.md

 php artisan migrate --seed
 ```

-## Filament Customization
+## Filament

+### Configurations
 - [SPA](https://filamentphp.com/docs/3.x/panels/configuration#spa-mode) (Single Page Application) is enabled by default.
-- Registration is turned on by default.
+- The profile page is enabled by default.

+### Customizations
-- In a local environment, the custom login page automatically fills in the login details for the default user.
+- In a local environment, the custom login page automatically fills in the login details with the seeded user.
-- The profile page is enabled by default and includes a button to generate a password.
+- A custom profile page that includes an action to generate a password.

 ## Packages

 ### [timokoerber/laravel-one-time-operations](https://github.com/TimoKoerber/laravel-one-time-operations)